(800) 786-7238 (RAFT)

 Confluence: The point where two or more rivers meet.

 Cubic Feet per Second (CFS): Defines the volume of water one foot deep and one foot wide flowing a distance of one foot in one second.
-One cfs is equal to 7.48 gallons of water flowing each second.
+One CFS is equal to 7.48 gallons of water flowing through a cubic foot area each second.

 Debris Flow: Fast moving, liquefied landslides of mixed and unconsolidated water that look like flowing concrete.